Firefly squid: Commercial use

 Fishers have long known that firefly squid congregate in Toyama Bay off the Japanese coast to spawn.
 They are often caught at night when they rise to the surface or in fishing nets that trawl mesopelagic depths during the day.
 Commercial consumption of the W. scintillans is largely driven by the flashing blue display of photophores that makes them considered a menu prized item at restaurants.
 This squid is commercially fished in Japan, accounting for an annual catch of 4,804 to 6,822 tons from 1990 to 1999.

 Storage of W. scintillans has been difficult due to their adaptation to a deep sea environment that is notably cold and dark.
 Researchers found that long-term sedation (3+ days) of firefly squid can be accomplished using magnesium sulphate with relatively no harm being conferred to the organisms.
 W. scintillans quickly returned to its normal state only minutes after being transferred into fresh seawater at the final destination.
 The transported animals maintained their photophore-flashing capabilities, a key focus for researchers.

+As food

+Historically, firefly squid was never eaten raw in Japan, due to risk of the nematode parasite Crassicauda giliakiana.
+However, with the use of modern refrigeration, raw firefly squid can now be served after passing food safety standards set by the Ministry of Health, Labour and Welfare.